xrhd/Image-Clustering-by-Complex-Network-Representation/README.md

-# Shot Boundery Detection by VGG16 vetcor Cloustering
+# Image Clustering by Complex Network Representation

 Here we gona detect some Scenes from random video and choose an frame to represent it's content.